What is the UPennAlert Emergency Notification System?

 There is no charge for the UPennAlert service from the University of Pennsylvania.
 Depending on your wireless carrier provider and the plan you have, you may be charged a nominal fee (e.g. ten cents per message) to receive SMS text messages.
 For those with unlimited text messaging plans, there would be no additional charge.

-Do I need to install software on my PDA or cell phone to receive text messages or emails?
+Do I need to install software on my cell phone to receive text messages or emails?

 NO: The UPennAlert system, as powered by MIR3™, uses a standard industry SMS text messaging protocol to send messages to your phone.
 Your mobile phone plan will need to accept text messages to work properly.